tembo-io/compare-various-pg-cloud-vendors/tembo-cloudflare/readme.md

 The Tembo Cloudflare worker is configured to use the [postgres.js](https://orm.drizzle.team/docs/get-started-postgresql#postgresjs) driver, bound to a Cloudflare worker API.

-Note that this sub-project sets the ssl method to `true` by default, as Tembo only allows SSL connections.
+Note that this sub-project sets the ssl CA certificate by default, as Tembo only allows SSL connections.

 ## Set up Wrangler